Robert C. Winthrop: Later career

 With his political career over at the young age of 43, Winthrop spent the remainder of his life in literary, historical, and philanthropic pursuits.
 He was a major early patron of the Boston Public Library and president of the Massachusetts Historical Society from 1855 to 1885, during which time he wrote a biography of his ancestor John Winthrop.
+In 1880, he was elected a member of the American Philosophical Society.
 He served as the president of the Massachusetts Bible Society for several years where he advocated that Christian morality was the necessary condition of a free society.
 His most notable Christian philosophy for governing men, was as follows:

 Men, in a word, must necessarily be controlled either by a power within them or by a power without them; either by the Word of God or by the strong arm of man; either by the Bible or by the bayonet.

-His most notable contributions came as permanent Chairman and President of the Peabody Education Fund Trustees, which he served from 1867 to his death.
+His most notable contributions came as permanent chairman and president of the Peabody Education Fund Trustees, which he served from 1867 to his death.
 As well as steering the contributions of the Peabody Trust, Winthrop gave his own money to various Southern schools, the most long lasting of which was the $1,500 of seed money provided to a teacher's college that renamed itself Winthrop University in gratitude.
-He became a noted orator, delivering the eulogy for George Peabody in 1870, and speaking at the ceremony that opened the Washington Monument in 1848.
+He became a noted orator, delivering two speeches in 1870: the eulogy for George Peabody and on the celebration of the landing of the Pilgrims.
+He also spoke at the ceremony that opened the Washington Monument in 1848.
 Winthrop was elected a member of the American Antiquarian Society in October 1894.

 In 1892, in a celebration of his birth, it was noted that he had the distinction of having known every President of the United States except Washington and Jefferson.